joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 > *Tags → Visual Elements → Series → Purpose → Equipment → Quality → --Parameters*

-> Example: "*/imagine a flock of macaws::2, bright feathers::1 flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey, #wildlife, depth of field, bird series, beauty of nature, Adobe Photoshop Impressionist Brush Set, 8K --s 50 --ar 2:1"*
+> Example: "*/imagine a flock of macaws flying over a rainforest, in the style of Impressionism --ar 2:1"*

 <br>